 Allow your cheesecakes to cool at room temperature for an hour then refrigerate for at least 2 hours.

-Freeze for 1-2 hours before un-molding.
+Freeze for at least 2 hours before un-molding.

 Remove from the mold and immediately set each cheesecake on a small dessert plate.

 Allow them to thaw for about 30 minutes before serving.

 Keep your cheesecakes covered in the refrigerator for up to 5 days.
 I like to place a paper towel on the underside of the lid of an airtight container to wick up the moisture that might form on the cheesecakes.